-Low blood pressure herbals may normalize blood pressure by nourishing the internal organs responsible for the condition.
+Low blood pressure herbals normalize your blood pressure by nourishing the internal organs responsible for the condition.

-- Turmeric (Curcuma longa) – improve overall body and normalize blood pressure.
+- Turmeric – improve overall body and normalize blood pressure.

-- Cinnamon (cinnamoumum zeylanicum) – improve peripheral circulation and normalize blood pressure.
+- Cinnamon – improve peripheral circulation and stabilize blood pressure.

-- Ginger (Zingiber officinale) – improves digestive fire and thus normalizes blood pressure.
+- Ginger – improves digestive fire and thus help achieve healthy blood pressure.

-- Pepper (Piper nigrum) – energizing herb that brought back normal blood pressure.
+- Pepper – energizing herb brought back normal blood pressure.

-- Cardamom (Eletteria cardamomum) – general herbal tonic, normalizes blood pressure caused by low vital energy.
+- Cardamom – general herbal tonic, normalizes blood pressure caused by low vital energy.

 - Hawthorn Berry - opens the coronary arteries and improves blood circulation.

-- Ashwagandha - rejuvenating tonic and take care of the adrenal gland (responsible for fight and fright situations).
+- Ashwagandha - rejuvenating tonic, take care of the adrenal gland (responsible for fight & fright).

-- Indian spikenard (Nardostachys Jatamansi) - is a good cardiac stimulant, helpful for heart palpitation.
+- Indian spikenard - is an excellent cardiac stimulant, helpful for heart palpitation.

-- Ginkgo biloba - improves blood circulation and in-turn normalizes blood pressure.
+- Ginkgo biloba - improves blood circulation and in turn, stabilizes blood pressure.

 Turmeric is a rhizomatous herbaceous perennial plant of the ginger family.
-Turmeric Indian saffron, it receives this name, because it is an alternative to the far more expensive saffron spice.
+Turmeric is considering as Indian saffron; it receives this name because it is an alternative to the far more expensive saffron spice.
 Turmeric contains up to 5% essential oils and up to 5% curcumin, a polyphenol.
 Curcumin is the active substance of turmeric.

 Most of the cases of low blood pressure are because of the digestion problem.
-This hypotension herb turmeric is an appetizer, digestive stimulant, treats gastro-intestinal system, and normalizes metabolism.
-It improves the entire body that in-turn normalizes blood pressure.
-New evidence suggests turmeric is a potent antioxidant that can prevent many diseases.
+This hypotension herb turmeric is an appetizer, digestive stimulant, treats gastrointestinal system, and normalizes metabolism.
+It improves the entire body also normalizes blood pressure.
+New evidence suggests turmeric is a potent antioxidant prevents many diseases.

 Turmeric is useful for Alzheimer's disease, cancer, arthritis, and other clinical disorders.

-Curcumin is the major chemical constituent of turmeric, responsible for many medicinal benefits.
-Turmeric has antibacterial, anti-inflammatory, anti-arthritic, antihepatotoxic (liver protective) and antiallergic properties.
-It is also a blood purifier, wound healer, body toxin remover, abdominal worm destroyer, and a wind-repellent agent.
+Curcumin is the principal chemical present in turmeric responsible for many medicinal benefits.
+It possesses antibacterial, anti-inflammatory, anti-arthritic, anti-hepatotoxic, and anti-allergic properties.
+Also, it is a blood purifier, wound healer, body toxin remover, abdominal worm destroyer, and a wind-repellent agent.

-Several studies confirm that turmeric has an anticancer role, increase immunity by improvising natural antioxidant properties of the body.
-In addition, it is useful for many other health conditions like anemia, obesity, urinogenital tract diseases, gastro-digestive problems, lung’s, and fibromyalgia.
+Several studies confirm that turmeric has an anticancer role.
+It increases immunity by improvising the natural antioxidant properties of the body.
+Also, it is useful for many other health conditions like anemia, obesity, urinogenital tract diseases, gastro-digestive problems, lung’s, and fibromyalgia.
 It is helpful for menstrual problems, depression, and Alzheimer’s disease.
 Additionally useful for kidney problems, high cholesterol, atherosclerosis, psoriasis, and arthritis.

-Turmeric is a uterine stimulant, which can encourage the menstrual flow.
+Turmeric is a uterine stimulant encourage the menstrual flow.
 Pregnant women and lactating mothers need to be careful when taking turmeric to avoid any harm to the baby.

 Cinnamon is a spice from the inner bark of the tree’s genus Cinnamomum, used in both sweet and savory foods.
-Its flavor is because of an aromatic essential oil of 0.5% to 1%, cinnamic aldehyde or cinnamaldehyde (about 60 % of the bark oil).
+Its flavor is due to the presence of aromatic essential oil.

 In Traditional Chinese medicine, cinnamon is useful for colds, flatulence, nausea, diarrhea, and painful menstrual periods.
 It can improve energy, vitality, and circulation and for people who feel hot in their upper body with cold feet.